This Dal Daliya is my family recipe- a total comfort meal that gathers quickly and is perfect for kids, the elderly, and everyone in the family!

 It works best for busy people as it can be easily prepared in less than 20 minutes.
-This is my go-to recipe when I don't wish to have an elaborate meal or I am sick and yet don't want to compromise upon nutrition.
+This is my go-to recipe when I don't wish to have an elaborate meal, or I am sick and yet don't want to order in or have packaged food.
+The best part is that all this deliciousness can be made using one pot.

-One can make a sweet daliya using milk or daliya upma or vegetable daliya.
+While I have made the savory version, one may also make a sweet daliya using milk, or daliya upma , or vegetable daliya.

 Jump to: